Contact form

 The Land of the Midnight Sun

 Extremely diverse, it starts at sea level in the Norwegian fjords in the west and climbs to the mountainous inlands of northern Norway and Sweden with glaciers and large valleys in between.
-It even extends into the north part of the Arctic Circle.
+It even extends into the northern reaches of the Arctic Circle.

 The Sami people have a remarkably rich and lively culture.
-An estimated 70,000 Sami live in Lapland although few these days live the traditional life of hunting and herding reindeer.
-However, the culture lives on, and the Sami welcome travellers.
+An estimated 70,000 Sami live in Lapland, although few live the traditional life of hunting and herding reindeer these days.
+However, the culture lives on, and the Sami welcome travellers. (back to the top)

 Finland